ritvikmath/jekyll-now/_posts/2017-9-23-GirlsInSTEM.md

 <a name="r2"></a>

-# Girls' Retain More Knowledge from Course to Course
+# Reason #2: Girls' Retain More Knowledge from Course to Course

 ---

 <a name="r3"></a>

-# Girls Retake Courses at a Much Lower Rate
+# Reason #3: Girls Retake Courses at a Much Lower Rate

 ---

 <a name="r4"></a>

-# Girls Are Able to Recover Their GPA Better than Boys
+# Reason #4: Girls Are Able to Recover Their GPA Better than Boys

 ---